 At anchor or on a mooring, the Endless Breeze box fan provides extra cooling on super-hot days or when working in areas without permanently-mounted fans.
 [More] Endless Breeze 12-Volt Fan

 Big windows in a boat are wonderful for providing views but can really heat up the inside.
 Regular shades work most of the year, but better window shades can lower interior temps by 10°.
 Just 5 minutes and less than $20!
 [More] Better Window Covers

 Fifteen coping strategies for hot flashes and lowered heat tolerance that can accompany menopause — and 3 boat features that will really help.
 [More] Hot Flashes in a Hot Climate

 Listen in for 5 ways we significantly improved our boat’s ventilation, making it much nicer to live at anchor during the hot months!
 [More] Improving Boat Ventilation

 Waterline Design hatch and port screens are cost effective, simple to use, easy to stow — and they keep mosquitoes and no-see-ums out of the boat!
-[More] After-Market Window Screens
+[More] Boat Window Screens

 Mold and mildew are the bane of every boat owner in hot, humid climates.
 Tips to minimize the problem when “the old stand-bys” just don’t do it.
-[More] Mold & Mildew
+[More] Mold and Mildew

 With a thermal cooker, start dinner when it’s convenient & transfer pans to the thermal cooker.
 Let it cook 4 to 8 hours while you do other things!
 [More] Thermal Cooker